 Unlimited Chequing Account

-Unlimited chequing accounts are focused on one important feature: the number of debit transactions.
-As the name suggests, an unlimited chequing account allows its holders to make as many debit transactions as they like every month without having to worry about some hidden charges.
-Although it depends on the type of account you choose, unlimited chequing accounts usually do not come with free e-transfers.
-This is one of the major downsides to this type of account.
+Unlimited chequing accounts are focused on one crucial feature: the number of debit transactions.
+As the name suggests, an unlimited chequing account allows its holders to make as many debit transactions as they like every month without worrying about some hidden charges.
+Although it depends on the type of account you choose, unlimited chequing accounts usually do not have free e-transfers.
+This is one of the significant downsides to this type of account.
 They also have a high monthly fee if it is one of the premium accounts.
 Several online banks offer unlimited chequing accounts at a zero-monthly fee, but they have limited features.

 US Dollar Chequing Account